thomcorah/dmu-multimedia/tech2015/TECH2015-intro-lecture.md

 ___

-* Understand the constraints and possibilities for the presentation of different media types.  <!-- .element: class="fragment" data-fragment-index="3" -->
+* Understand the constraints and possibilities for the presentation of different media types.
-* Develop a further understanding of web technologies in the production of an interactive media presentation. <!-- .element: class="fragment" data-fragment-index="4" -->
+* Develop a further understanding of web technologies in the production of an interactive media presentation. <!-- .element: class="fragment" data-fragment-index="3" -->

 ---